The 9 most relaxing areas to visit in Central Park

 My favorite way to explore Central Park is either walking or cycling.
 If your time is limited I would suggest renting a bike, because this place is BIG!
 Michel and I rented bikes and divided up our time during our two-week visit.
 In total, we visited Central Park three times on various moments of the day.

-For the more quiet routes I would suggest to stay away from the concrete central roads (shown below).
+If you are looking for a relaxed bicycle path, then it’s best to avoid the concrete central roads (shown on the two photos below).
 These are often very busy combining multiple forms of traffic on several lanes.
-However, they are really handy to get you quickly from one place to another.
+However, they are really handy to get you from one place to another quickly.

 Psssst, can’t get enough of NYC?